-Since then I’ve directed Custom Made productions of Craig Lucas’ Prelude To A Kiss, Arthur Miller’s The Crucible, John Guare’s Six Degrees of Separation (my favorite play!), and the Doug Wright, Scott Frankel, Michael Korie musical of Grey Gardens.
-The last marks my first time directing a full-fledged musical, and would not have been possible without the collaboration of music director David Brown (who also played Gould in the show), and choreographer Kim Saunders.
+Since then I’ve directed Custom Made productions of Craig Lucas’ Prelude To A Kiss, Arthur Miller’s The Crucible, John Guare’s Six Degrees of Separation (my favorite play!), Wendy MacLeod’s The House of Yes, James Goldman’s The Lion In Winter, and the Doug Wright, Scott Frankel, Michael Korie musical of Grey Gardens.
+The last marks my first time directing a full-fledged musical (for which I was nominated for the 2015 Theatre Bay Area Award for Outstanding Director of a Musical), and would not have been possible without the collaboration of music director David Brown (who also played Gould in the show), and choreographer Kim Saunders (both also received nominations for their work).
 The moral of this story: there really is a difference between a play with songs and an actual, honest-to-God musical and you can’t pull it off unless you’re working with the best.
 Also that a really good design team (William Campbell, Brooke Jennings, Liz Ryder, and Stewart Lyle worked on both Crucible and Grey Gardens) makes epic theater even more epic.

 In addition to my creative pursuits, I was on the Individual Services Committee of Theatre Bay Area for several years, and from January through December of 2015 took over as the chair of the committee.
 In 2015 I also signed on to be the Director of New Work Development for Custom Made Theatre Company, and hired two new artistic directors (Tonya Narvaez and Meghan Trowbridge) for Theater Pub, which resumed monthly performances again, for two years, after a 16 month break during which we left the Cafe Royale, where we’d originally been based, to become part of the family over at the PianoFight space, a bar/restaurant/theater venue in the heart of the downtown San Francisco theater scene.
 With playwright/performer Megan Cohen I founded Saturday Write Fever, a monthly writer/actor meet-up at the EXIT Theatre, in 2013.
 Theater Pub continued to expand, including a daily blog maintained by a team of Bay Area writers and theater buffs, before effectively ceasing operations at the end of 2016.
 I, however, continue to do a fairly tongue-in-cheek annual “Best of” list, rather brazenly called “The Stuey’s.”